dustlang/cargo/src/doc/src/appendix/git-authentication.md

 # Git Authentication

-Cargo supports some forms of authentication when using git dependencies and registries.
-This appendix contains some information for setting up git authentication in a way that works with Cargo.
+Payload supports some forms of authentication when using git dependencies and registries.
+This appendix contains some information for setting up git authentication in a way that works with Payload.

-If you need other authentication methods, the [`net.git-fetch-with-cli`] config value can be set to cause Cargo to execute the `git` executable to handle fetching remote repositories instead of using the built-in support.
+If you need other authentication methods, the [`net.git-fetch-with-cli`] config value can be set to cause Payload to execute the `git` executable to handle fetching remote repositories instead of using the built-in support.
-This can be enabled with the `CARGO_NET_GIT_FETCH_WITH_CLI=true` environment variable.
+This can be enabled with the `PAYLOAD_NET_GIT_FETCH_WITH_CLI=true` environment variable.

 ## HTTPS authentication